 - Video poker — Thanks to the quintessential video poker multi-game platform Game King, OLG’s customers can play video poker games based on Deuces Wild, Bonus Poker, Joker Poker and other formats of play.

 - Instant wins — Instant wins games, such as scratchcards and specialty games, are pretty popular on the platform, although their return-to-player rate is only about 85%.

 - Jackpot games — The available jackpot games are based on the Powerbucks slot game, one of the most famous land-based casino titles, the MegaJackpots series MegaJackpots Wheel of Fortune, and a few other titles, such as Pixies of the Forest.
 The potential payouts for Powerbucks frequently go over $1 million, which makes them pretty popular with the players.

 Bonuses and rewards program

-On the other hand, the arrival of new casinos can only improve the bonuses in the province.
+The arrival of new casinos is expected to improve the bonuses in the province.
 This is thanks to the no deposit bonus offers, elaborate bonus programs and VIP packages that online casinos offer to appeal to new patrons and retain the old ones.

 Casinos in Ontario

-There are over 25 land-based casinos scattered across Ontario and owned and operated by some of Canada’s biggest gambling companies, such as Gateway Casinos and Entertainment, Shorelines and others.
+There are 28 land-based casinos scattered across Ontario.
+They are owned and operated by some of Canada’s biggest gambling companies, such as Gateway Casinos and Entertainment, Shorelines and others.
 Here is the information about them.